mlsuh/UncertaintyQuantification.jl/docs/src/manual/simulations.md

 It is used in Random Number Generators which generally produce pseudo random numbers.

 ## Quasi Monte Carlo
-Quasi Monte Carlo (QMC), is method of producing samples similar to those generated via Monte Carlo (MC).
+Quasi Monte Carlo (QMC), is a method of producing samples similar to those generated via Monte Carlo (MC).
-The difference being, that QMC samples are generated deterministically in way to ensure they are evenly distributed across the sampling space, not forming clutters or voids as MC samples might.
+The difference being that QMC samples are generated deterministically in a way to ensure they are evenly distributed across the sampling space, not forming clutters or voids as MC samples might.
 This makes QMC more efficient than MC for lots of applications since fewer samples are needed in order to produce a sufficient density of samples throughout.
-There are multiple ways of QMC-sampling which either are digital nets or lattices. [owenQuasiMonteCarlo2009](@cite)
+There are multiple ways of QMC-sampling which can be classified as either digital nets or lattices. [owenQuasiMonteCarlo2009](@cite)

 Included here are Lattice Rule Sampling and the digital nets Sobol Sampling, Halton Sampling, Faure Sampling and Latin Haypercube Sampling.